-6.44 The NPPF requires local planning authorities to "actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable" and states that "Transport policies have an important role to play in facilitating sustainable development but also in contributing to wider sustainability and health objectives.
+- 6.42 The NPPF requires local planning authorities to "actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable" and states that "Transport policies have an important role to play in facilitating sustainable development but also in contributing to wider sustainability and health objectives.
 Smarter use of technologies can reduce the need to travel.
-The transport system needs to be balanced in favour of sustainable transport modes, giving people a real choice about how they travel".

-6.45 LPP1 (Core Strategy has the following Strategic Objective:
+The transport system needs to be balanced in favour of sustainable transport modes, giving people a real choice about how they travel". - 6.43 LPP1 (Core Strategy has the following Strategic Objective:

 "To reduce the need for travel and to promote a sustainable system of transport and land use for people who live in, work in, study in and visit the district.
 The District Council and National Park Authority will work with the relevant transportation agencies to promote alternative and sustainable modes of transport to the private car, including improving the provision of facilities that enable safe walking and cycling, and the connectivity, capacity, accessibility and frequency of public transport to places in the district and outlying areas, including to continental Europe through Newhaven Port.
 Successful achievement of this objective will also involve the delivery of high speed broadband across the whole of Lewes District, supporting those who work, or wish to work, from home, and those who wish to have improved access to services, thereby reducing the need for travel.
-Achieving this objective should assist in tackling some of the areas that are currently subject to poor air quality in the district (predominantly caused by transport) and ensure that further areas do not become apparent".
+Achieving this objective should assist in tackling some of the areas that are currently subject to poor air quality in the district

+(predominantly caused by transport) and ensure that further areas do not become apparent".

-- 6.46 This strategic objective is taken forward in Core Policy 13 which sets out specific requirements to help achieve a rebalancing of transport in favour of sustainable modes.
-The Neighbourhood Plan supports this approach and all existing relevant policies should be given full consideration as part of the planning process. - 6.47 One specific policy in the Lewes Local Plan 2003 which should be carried forward into this Neighbourhood Plan is SF9 which supports the retention and protection of a pedestrian access between Broad Street and Church Lane.
+- 6.44 This strategic objective is taken forward in Core Policy 13 which sets out specific requirements to help achieve a rebalancing of transport in favour of sustainable modes.
+The Neighbourhood Plan supports this approach and all existing relevant policies should be given full consideration as part of the planning process. - 6.45 One specific policy in the Lewes Local Plan 2003 which should be carried forward into this Neighbourhood Plan is SF9 which supports the retention and protection of a pedestrian access between Broad Street and Church Lane.
 This is still an aspiration of the community as a means of maintaining the permeability of the town centre for pedestrians who would otherwise have lengthy detours to cross the town centre.

-SEA13 Footpath to Church Lane
+SEA12 Footpath to Church Lane

-A pedestrian way (meeting recognised standards) linking Broad Street (between Nos 17 and 25 Broad Street) to Church Lane will be protected from development.
-Development proposals will incorporate such a link (or the relevant parts of such a link) in any proposals for redevelopment of any of the land or premises in the area of the route shown on Map 9.
-The local authorities will seek to secure the dedication of this route as a public right of way.
+A pedestrian way linking Broad Street (between Nos 17 and 25 Broad Street) to Church Lane will be protected from development.
+Development proposals will incorporate such a link (or the relevant parts of such a link) in any proposals for redevelopment of any of the land or premises in the area of the route shown on Map 10 and Map 10A i.